compositeurdigital/compositeurdigital.github.io/UX/en/user_guide/using_compositeur/actions.md

 You can also paste an image to your project.
 1. Copy an image to your clipboard.
 1. Tap on the main menu button.
+1. Tap on `Add document`.
 1. Tap on `Paste`.
 1. The image is now a part of your project.
+1. You can retrieve it in the `Imported` documents.

 ### Manage imported documents